Dean Delany: Shelbourne

 Deciding to return home to Ireland's League of Ireland, Delany joined Shelbourne to play first-team football.
 He joined the club in May 2004 on a short-term contract until the close of the 2004 season, and secured a two-year deal after the club won the league title that year.
-He eventually made his "Shels" league debut during a 4–2 victory against Waterford United at the RSC on 24 June 2005 and earned himself a first team place.
+He eventually made his "Shels" league debut during a 4–2 victory against Waterford United at the RSC on 24 June 2005 and earned himself a first-team place.
 Delany won his second league winners medal with Shelbourne at the end of the 2006 season.
 He also represented Shelbourne in their successful years in the Champions League and UEFA Cup.
 Despite this success, he became a free agent as his contract at Shelbourne was not renewed due to the club's troubled financial situation.

 Waterford

-Prior to the 2007 season, Derry City offered Delany a trial.
-However, he did not join his former Shelbourne boss Pat Fenlon due to failed negotiations, and joined Waterford United on 15 March 2007 on a free transfer and quickly became the "Blues" first choice keeper.
+Before the 2007 season, Derry City offered Delany a trial.
+However, he did not join his former Shelbourne boss Pat Fenlon due to failed negotiations, and joined Waterford United on 15 March 2007 on a free transfer and quickly became the "Blues" first-choice keeper.
 Despite Delany's heroics throughout the season, Waterford were relegated to the First Division at the end of the season, losing to Finn Harps in a two-legged promotion/relegation play-off.
 Delany won Waterford's overall Player of the Year award, and helped the "Blues" to win the Munster Senior Cup, but he departed Waterford at the end of the season to rejoin former club Shelbourne.